Lymphoma Treatments

 Autologous stem cell transplantation

-For certain aggressive conditions, autologous stem cell transplantation may offer a chance of remission or cure.
-However, it requires lengthy hospitalisation and close monitoring for handling the side effects and the potential risks that are associated with the treatment.
+For certain aggressive diseases, an autologous stem cell transplant may offer a chance of remission or cure.
+However, a prolonged hospital stay and close monitoring are required to manage side effects and minimize the potential risks of the treatment.

 Side effects

-For more information, please visit our page dedicated to CAR T therapy.
+For more information, please visit our page dedicated to CAR T-cell therapy.

 Illustration of the CAR T therapy process, including the steps of collection, production, freezing, administration and effect